-I often get asked what my life looks like since being a Health Coach, so each month, I dedicate a post to what my schedule actually looks like.
+I often get asked what my life looks like since being a Health Coach, so each month, I dedicate a post to what my schedule actually looks like behind the scenes.
 February was a whirlwind, from a trip to speak on Capitol Hill, to boxing with Dr. Oz, to dinner in the desert of Dubai.

 Goodbye Aunt Laine